Jsierra16/Jsierra16/README.md

 **`Multimedia Engineer | Indie Game Developer`**

+---

+## Intro

 Hey!
-I’m **Juan Esteban Sierra**, though I am also known as **Jsierra**.
+I’m **Juan Esteban Sierra**, though I’m also known as **Jsierra**.

 I’m a multimedia engineer and indie developer passionate about **turning ideas into interactive worlds**.
-I love experimenting with **code, art, and design** to build games that feel alive — whether that’s a quick, punchy 2D platformer or a fully realized 3D world.
+I love experimenting with **code, art, and design** to build games that feel alive — whether that’s a quick, punchy **2D platformer** or a fully realized **3D adventure**.

+---

+## About Me

-Every project I create is another step in my journey to **grow, experiment, and find new ways to tell stories through play**.
+Every project I make is another step in my journey to **learn, grow, and explore new ways to tell stories through play**.
+I believe games are one of the most expressive forms of art — a blend of logic, emotion, and creativity.

-If you enjoy **creative, personal, and heartfelt indie games**, welcome — you’ll feel right at home here.
+If you enjoy **creative, personal, and heartfelt indie games**, welcome — you’ll feel right at home here. 🌻

+---

+## My Projects

+**Eco Buddy** — Help a small recycling hero clean up the town as fast as possible!
+**Graveyard Shift** — Test your endurance in a soldier’s zombie survival simulation.
+**Un Taxi en Apuros** — Deliver your package before time runs out on a mysterious island.
+**Sierra’s Sonic Trivia** — A lighthearted trivia game for fans of Sonic the Hedgehog.

 ---